BrandenwTech/Filtering-network-traffic-on-VM-s-in-Microsoft-Azure/README.md

 Note: if your azure services does not display resource groups then use the Search bar located at the top of the screen
 ![image](https://github.com/user-attachments/assets/8730d11c-4f74-43cd-a268-3fd94a5099c7)

+Use the create button once clicking on resource groups
 ![image](https://github.com/user-attachments/assets/f2aecae6-c0c7-49ed-b2d0-a00dfc926ca9)